-NOTE The information in this section is intended for Workplace Administrators and Workplace Manager Administrators who are tasked with setting up and managing a Workplace implementation.
+NOTE The information in this topic is intended for Workplace Administrators

 A project is the primary container for files that are synchronized by the Workplace service.
 Projects create the organizational structure that stores data and controls user access.